c4lliope/rfcs/038-resource-prototypes/proposal.md

 jobs:
 - name: push-pull-resource
   plan:
-  # push to 'my-resource', and then fetch the last emitted version object as #
+  # put to 'my-resource', and then get the last emitted version object as
-  'some-name'
+  # 'some-name'
   - put: my-resource
     get: some-name
 ```